Book Review: Fooled By Randomness

 Other quotes

 “Mathematics is not just a numbers game, it is a way of thinking.
-We will see that probability is a qualitative subject. (page 24) … it is far more a way of thinking than a computational method.
+We will see that probability is a qualitative subject.
+It is far more a way of thinking than a computational method.
 Mathematics is principally a tool to meditate, rather than to compute.” (page 44)

 “We do not need to be rational and scientific when it comes to the details of our daily lives – only in those that can harm us and threaten our survival.
 Modern life seems to invite us to do the exact opposite; become extremely realistic and intellectual when it comes to such matters as religion and personal behaviour, yet as irrational as possible when it comes to matters ruled by randomness, say portfolio or real estate investments.” (page 77)